faiface/generics/README.md

 5. Replace all generic calls and type instances in the non-generic function with calls to the new, instantiated functions and types.
 6. Write the result.

 And I repeat this process until nothing changes.
-At the end, I remove all generic functions from the source and write the final result.
+In the end, I remove all generic functions from the source and write the final result.

 ### Why no tests?